Explore courses starting soon!

 If you’re interested in improving the energy efficiency of UK homes and exploring a career in retrofit, sustainability, property maintenance, or energy consultancy, this course is for you.
 If you live in London and the surrounding areas and can study on Thursdays and Fridays, this course is the ideal way to start your career in the green skills sector.

-The course is delivered in person in Central London, on Thursdays and Fridays for 4 weeks.
-There is an online exam at the end of the course, which you can do from home.
+The course is delivered in person in Central London, on Thursdays and Fridays for 3 weeks.
+There is an online exam at the end of the course, which will be at the Lisson Grove site.

 Level 2 Award in Understanding Domestic Retrofit is being funded through DESNZ Warm Homes programme.